SharonFlorez/dices/README.md

 # Dados

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+This project is about a simple dice roller and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server